 The ACT Government is looking at ways to:

 - reduce the amount of waste we generate

 - minimise the amount we send to landfill.

-The Government is doing this through the ACT Waste Feasibility Study which will be completed by mid-2017.
+The Government is doing this through the ACT Waste Feasibility Study.
 The study will recommend how the Government can meet its targets of more than 90% resource recovery by 2025 and a carbon neutral waste sector by 2020.

 ACT Waste Management Strategy